 Edit the date (and time if you want) of your post and click OK …

-Your post should show as being scheduled inside the Post Edit > Publish module …
+Your post will now show as being scheduled inside the Post Edit > Publish section …

-Your post status will now show as being “Scheduled” in your Table of Posts …
+Your post status will now show as being “Scheduled” in your Posts section …

-You can see which scheduled posts are queued for publishing in your WP dashboard’s ‘Activity’ screen …
+You can see which scheduled posts are queued for publishing in your WordPress dashboard’s ‘Activity’ screen …

 (WP Dashboard – Activity screen)

-In some instances, you may want to republish an old post.
-If you do, there are a few different options you can use to do this:
+In some situations, you may want to republish an old post.
+If you do, there are a few different options you can choose:

 Edit Post Date And Time

-You can reschedule your post by editing the date and the time the post was published.
-Enter a future date (and time), then click Schedule.
+You can reschedule your post by changing the date and the time the post was published.
+Enter a future date and time, then click Schedule.

-When the scheduled time arrives, the post will move from its current position in your timeline to the most recent spot on your blog and display the new date and time.
-The post link will also update to reflect the new publication date.
+When the scheduled time arrives, the post will move from its current place in your timeline to the most recent spot on your blog and display the new date and time.
+The link for the post will also change to reflect the new publication date.

 Edit Post Status